 Every homeowner should know how to spot mold in their cooling system.
 It may be difficult to detect that a problem is growing in your house.
 The more time

-spent undetected the more time that the mold can spread, so be careful and check your units on a routine basis.
+spent undetected the more time that it can spread, so be careful and check your units on a routine basis.

-You can test for mold in your AC system by being aware of what to look for, and what smells occur in your home.
+You can test for mold in the air conditioner by being aware of what to look for, and what smells occur in your home.
 Here are some signs that there may be some fungi lurking there: